-Dorothy was the only one of Weir's daughters who actually studied art under the direction of her father.
+Dorothy Weir Young was the middle daughter of Julian Alden Weir and Anna Baker Weir.
+She was the only one of Weir's daughters who actually studied art under the direction of her father.
 "I think she shows a great deal of ability," he wrote as early as 1911, when she began her studies at the National Academy of Design.
 She worked in oils and watercolors and did woodblock prints as well.
 In 1917, she studied gardening for a week at Storrs College, but found that the subject did not interest her as art did.
 During the First World War, she was active in relief efforts, helping to provide financial support for Belgian children, and she received American Red Cross first aid and surgical certifications.

 Dorothy continued to pursue her career as an artist in the years following her father's death in 1919.
 Even while caring for her aging stepmother Ella Baker Weir, and managing the family property in Branchville and Windham, she made time for her art.
 In her lifetime, she won prizes for her Japanese inspired woodblocks as well as for some of her oil paintings.
 Today, most of her work can be found at the Museum of Art at Brigham Young University in Utah.

 Early in 1931, after the death of her stepmother, Dorothy married Mahonri Young, a prominent sculptor whom she had known casually for several years before their friendship turned to courtship and marriage.
 Much of that marriage was spent at Branchville, where Young had a studio built in 1932 for his sculpture work.
 Dorothy managed the finances, the house and the farm.
 Some of their favorite activities included making cheese, painting, and partaking in mulled wine and persimmons for dessert after a Sunday feast.